190103235/web-project/README.md

 Also in my project in personal account page exists file uploading ability for your account's icon.
 And after creating the account we will recieve an email(email sending feature).

 In my database I have related two tables.
+Tariff and User tables.

 It's th ERD of my tables: